Join us for the second annual Pioneer Day at Silver Dollar City!

 This is typical of the one-room schoolhouses found in the Ozarks.
 There were several of these small schools spread throughout the many communities until the Missouri General Assembly made the decision to reorganize these smaller schools into larger schools.
 A teacher in this type of school had to be able to teach all of the grades and all of the subjects.
 Many times the older students worked as peer tutors to the younger students.
 Leonard McHaffie, who lived in the Homestead Cabin, became a teacher in one of these schools.

-Each small community in the Ozarks would have a general store where pioneers could buy or trade for the items they could not make or produce for themselves.
+Each small community in the Ozarks would have a general store where pioneers could buy or trade items they could not make or produce themselves.
 It would have been a special outing for the children to go to the general store with their parents.
 As a treat, many store owners would give the children a small piece of candy.
 As it is here, it was typical for the Post Office to be located in the General Store.

 Many mills were built in the Ozarks.
-Not only did these mills provide a service for settlers, it also became a gathering place for the men of the community, such as feed stores and country cafes are today.
+Not only did these mills provide a service for the settlers, it also became a gathering place for the men of the community, such as feed stores and country cafes are today.
 The first mill built on Swan Creek near Forsyth was built and operated by the Oliver family, relatives of Levi and Polly Casey.

 Oklahoma Land Rush

 Levi and Polly (Haggard) Casey moved to the White River area of the Ozarks in the 1830s.
 Many members of the Casey and Haggard families migrated with them, part of the push-pull immigration pattern common to the Scots-Irish people.
-Life in the Ozarks of Southern Missouri and northern Arkansas was hard, especially with the American Civil War tearing the area apart just a few short years after the families settled here.
+Life in the Ozarks of Southern Missouri and Northern Arkansas was hard, especially with the American Civil War tearing the area apart just a few short years after the families settled here.
 In addition, the Reconstruction period in the region was a violent time.
-When the Baldknobbers organized in 1883, loyalties in the area were again split and Missouri Governor Thomas Crittendon had to step in to prevent another Civil War.
-Member of the Casey and Haggard families (who had been primarily Confederate during the Civil War) were split on their loyalties during this time.
+When the Baldknobbers organized in 1883, loyalties in the area were again split and Missouri Governor Thomas Crittendon has to step in to prevent another Civil War.
+Members of the Casey and Haggard families (who has been primarily Confederate during the Civil War) were split on their loyalties during this time.
 When land opened for settlement in Oklahoma, some members of the Haggard family took the opportunity to settle west and leave behind them the devastation of the Civil War and Baldknobber eras in the Ozarks.
 While in Oklahoma, they intermarried with Native Americans, took part in building the railroad across the state and were prominent in the cattle industry.